BoitumeloMonyebodi/se-day-2-git-and-github/README.md

  Important decisions include repository's include the visibility and whether to include a README or a license

-Discuss the importance of the README file in a GitHub repository.
+3.Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 The README file plays a pivotal role in making GitHub repository user-friendly and accessible.it acts as a  gateway to understanding and contributing to the project.
  README file should include;